 Many luxury rehab centers place a focus on holistic health – that is, the condition of a human being rather than merely the status of his or her addiction.
 While your recovery is the most important thing and much of your days will be spent directly working through your issues in therapy sessions, you’ll also find a lot of other activities that will help you create a stronger overall sense of well-being.
 Physical activities such as hiking, surfing, horseback riding, yoga classes and/or workouts will help your body heal along with your mind.
 Many clients at upscale facilities participate in daily Tai Chi, Qi Gong, Reiki, and guided meditation exercises.

 Another way that luxury programs shine is in the detox process.
-It’s not uncommon to fear detoxing, but remember: it’s only a small part of your journey, and will be over before you know it.
+It’s not uncommon to fear to detox but remember: it’s only a small part of your journey and will be over before you know it.
 Luxury drug rehab centers strive to make your detox as comfortable as possible.
 Overseen by medical professionals, your personalized detoxification plan will be treated as a medical procedure, gently weaning you off alcohol while minimizing negative reactions.
 Once your body is cleansed by detox, you are physically prepared and mentally primed for the therapeutic work to come.
 It’s worth noting that there are currently three FDA-approved drugs for curbing drinking and avoiding relapse.
 Naltrexone (helps people reduce heavy drinking), Acamprosate (makes it easier to maintain sobriety), and Disulfiram (blocks the body’s ability to metabolize alcohol, causing unpleasant symptoms such as nausea and flushing of the skin which encourage individuals to refrain from drinking).

 Cost of Luxury